gvwilson/sql-tutorial/index.md

 {% include double.md stem="json_in_table" suffix="sql out" %}

--   Store heterogeneous data as JSON-formatted text (with double-quoted strings)
+-   Store heterogeneous data as <a href="#g:json">JSON</a>-formatted text (with double-quoted strings)
-    -   Database parses it each time it is queried
+    -   Database parses the text each time it is queried, so performance can be an issue
--   Alternatively store as blob
+-   Can alternatively store as blob (`jsonb`)
-    -   Can't just view it
+    -   Can't view it directly
     -   But more efficient

 <!-- ---------------------------------------------------------------- -->